Lokpal: Qualification

-Current Composition

 Jan Lokpal Bill movement

 Jan Lokpal Bill (Citizen's Ombudsman Bill) is a draft anti-corruption bill drawn up by prominent civil society activists, seeking the appointment of a Jan Lokpal, an independent body that would investigate corruption cases, complete the investigation within one year and conduct trials for the case within the next year.

 Drafted by Justice Santosh Hegde (a former Supreme Court Judge and former Lokayukta of Karnataka), Prashant Bhushan (a Supreme Court Lawyer) and Arvind Kejriwal (a RTI activist), the draft Bill envisaged a system in which a corrupt person found guilty would go to jail within two years of the complaint being made and his ill-gotten wealth confiscated.
 It also sought power for the Jan Lokpal to prosecute politicians and bureaucrats without requiring government permission.

-Retired IPS officer Kiran Bedi and others, like Anna Hazare, Swami Agnivesh, Sri Sri Ravi Shankar, and Mallika Sarabhai are also members of the movement, called India Against Corruption.
-Its website describes the movement as "an expression of collective anger of people of India against corruption."
-It goes on to state: "We have all come together to force/request/persuade/pressurize the Government to enact the Jan Lokpal Bill.
-We feel that if this Bill were enacted it would create an effective deterrence against corruption."